Things I've cooked while in lockdown

 Apple, Sultana and Cinnamon Muffins

-A brilliant person named Harry left a tip on the original recipe which suggested dicing the apples rather than grating them and this was a very good idea as it made the texture of the muffins far more interesting.
-I topped the muffins with flaked almonds and a tiny sprinkling of demerara sugar (no more than 10g across the lot) to make them more appealing because in the BBC’s picture they seem a bit pallid.
-They look like they’re going to taste healthy but thankfully they don’t - they’re sweet, light, more-ish, quick to make and they freeze well - they’re my new favourite muffin.
-I sent the recipe to my mum and she approved too.
+Someone called Harry left a tip on the original recipe, which suggested dicing the apples rather than grating them.
+This was a very good idea as it made the texture of the muffins far more interesting.
+I topped the muffins with flaked almonds and a tiny sprinkling of demerara sugar (no more than 10g across the lot) because in the BBC’s picture they look pallid.

 Bread Maker Pizza